foogaro/redis-spring-jpa-hibernate/serialization-tests.md

   - `:white_check_mark:` 65% lighter than GenericJackson2JsonRedisSerializer
   - `:white_check_mark:` 0.5% lighter than Gson

-So, the Jackson2JsonRedisSerializer is not the best in all, but my feelings is that it's average is better than all the others.
-When it is behind it's still not that far.
+So, the Jackson2JsonRedisSerializer is not the best in all, but my feelings is that its average it's better than all the others.
+When it is behind, it is not that far.

 # Disclaimer